CoderVlogger/codekn/README.md

 KN is a public and open-source project used to present the development process of the real-world project.

 The purpose of the project is to build a platform for developers.
-As a first step, it gathers articles and engineering post URLs from the authority website and provides a useful user interface for developers.
+As a first step, it gathers articles and engineering post URLs from the authority websites and provides a useful user interface for developers.

 Tech stack: Go-lang, Docker, Kubernetes, MySQL.